uf-icbr-bioinformatics/cellClassifier/README.md

 ## Introduction

+A common problem in the interpretation of single-cell RNA-Seq experiments is how to assign a "cell type" to a cluster of cells identified by the analysis pipeline.
+This is typically done by examining highly-expressed genes in each cluster looking for known *markers* of specific cell types. **cellClassifier.py** is designed to automate this process.

-This program reads a list of genes from `genesfile` and compares them against the cell signatures contained in `dbfile` using Fisher's exact test.
+The program reads a list of genes from `genesfile` and compares them against the cell signatures contained in `dbfile` Fisher's exact test.
 See the [Database Format](#database-format) section for a description of the format of the database file.

 A signature matches if the P-value returned by the test is less than 0.05 (can